Technigo/project-survey/README.md

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

 In this project I started of with creating the input elements in the form in different components.
-Working with mounting the code in components makes it more logical for me.
+Working with mounting the code in components from start makes it more logical for me.
 I created text inputs, radio buttons, a dropdown and finally a range slider - all connected to a form element.
-The input from the form was connected into a summary that is visible for the user when the last input is submitted.
+The input from the form are connected into a summary that is visible for the user when the last input is submitted.

 Early in the project I added the different components into different sections, showing the questions one by one, and I added buttons making the user able to go forward and back in the form.